tebeka/selenium/README.md

 3. DeleteCookie [doesn't work in v62+](https://bugs.chromium.org/p/chromedriver/issues/detail?id=1950).

-### HTMLUnit

-1. [Enabling Javscript support in HTMLUnit using Selenium WebDriver 3.4 seems broken](https://github.com/tebeka/selenium/issues/61), with the root cause not yet diagnosed.

 ## Breaking Changes

 There are a number of upcoming changes that break backward compatibility in an